Workplace Environment

 Remote work system

-In fiscal 2021, we officially introduced a remote work system at the Company.
+In fiscal 2021, we officially introduced a remote work system at the company.
 This system can be used to improve work efficiency, productivity, and work-life balance.

 Enhancement of systems for diverse workstyles